khromov/sveltekit-dynamic-component-load-demo/README.md

 A demo that shows how you can dynamically load different Svelte components depending on what content your backend API delivers.

-For example, if you have dozens of hundreds of different component types and receive article data from an external API/CMS, you only have to load the components that are present in the current article, thus reducing your bundle size.
+For example, if you have dozens of hundreds of different component types and receive article data from an external API/CMS, you only have to load the components that are present in the current article, thus reducing your bundle size through essentially bundle splitting every single component into a separate bundle.

 Example: